souktha/souktha.github.io/misc/repartition-boneblk/index.rst

         	};
         };

 Pay attention to 'data' field.
-If your data file is not in the current directory wkere the kernel.its file resides you need to adjust their paths accordingly.
+If your data file is not in the current directory where the kernel.its file resides you need to adjust their paths accordingly.
 This is suppposedly the simplest form of 'its' file I need to create FDT image.
 Next I do,

 .. code-block::